 Language, Literacy and Numeracy Supplement is available to recipients of JobSeeker Payment, Youth Allowance, Parenting Payment and Disability Support Pension who participate in the Skills for Education and Employment program for at least 1 day per fortnight.
 It is not available to recipients of Pensioner Education Supplement or Approved Program of Work Supplement.

 Status Per fortnight

 All recipients \$20.80

-There is no income or assets test on Language, Literacy and Numeracy Supplement itself, but recipients must
+There is no income or assets test or and Numeracy Supplement itself, bu meet the income and assets tests o ut recipients must